Pvt. Lewis Mark Wallisch

 Before being sent out to work, the Japanese allowed the prisoners a few days off of work to recover from the trip.
 When the POWs were sent to work, they were assigned to work at a locomotive plant making charcoal.
 The prisoners would work ten days straight before being allowed one day off.
 The plant was producing speed boats for the Japanese war effort.

 The prisoners worked alongside the Japanese civilians in the plant.
-One of these civilians was referred to as the "Little Old Man".
-This old man was good to the POWs and tried to help them.
+One of these civilians was referred to as the "Little Old Man,"who was good to the POWs and tried to help them.
 He would give them potatoes and tobacco to make their lives a little better.
 Lewis recalled how the man would tell them that he had a son fighting in China and of his letters home.

 In this camp the POWs worked for the Nippon Wheel Manufacturing Company producing wheels.
-One day, the POWs heard that the emperor was going to speak to his people over loudspeakers.
-Through the interpreter, the POWs learned of the surrender.
-The camp was turned over to the POWs and the guards vanished.
-The guards left behind their weapons so the POWs posted guards to protect themselves against any possible attack.
-The POWs also marked the camp so that it could be spotted by American planes.
-The B-29s began dropping fifty gallon barrels of supplies to the former prisoners.
 To get to the plant, the POWs had to ride a train with the Japanese civilians.
 The civilians would throw their cigarette butts on the floor of the train cars.
 The Americans who got on the trains first were able to collect the butts.
 One day, Lewis attempted to beat the other POWs onto the train by diving in through a window.
 He was caught by a guard who called him out of the car by his number and beat him in front of the other prisoners.

 It was also at this camp that Lewis witnessed a prisoner put to death for stealing.
 One night, the man crawled into the camp kitchen to steal food.
 For whatever reason, the man did not get out.
 Realizing he would be caught, he attempted to kill himself.
 The Japanese allowed the man to heal and then made him stand naked in front of the other POWs.
 The Japanese then proceeded to starve the man to death.